KieranBrantnerMagee/azure-sdk-track1-classifier/README.md

   - Simply update the enum and repo-mapping dict in the constants.py file.
   - If the language repository has a repo/file naming convention where the relevent external interfaces wouldn't be captured looking for "/tests/" "/test/" "/samples/" or "/examples/" then update the filter function in `get_corpus_for_package`

+## Troubleshooting:

+- Enable logging on the command line via `--log-level debug` (or at the desired level)
+- Enable logging in your calling program via `logging.basicConfig(level=logging.INFO)`

 ## TODO:

+- Make load-from-blob/to blob take SAS string.
+- is there any way to make model training incremental.

 - Continue exploring java-storage-blob weirdness.
 Current problem seems to be that while we have V11 legacy, V8 legacy isn't in table, but it seems like a good example of "highly ambiguous" to iterate on.
 - (low pri) Investigate steps to use this for language/service tagging as well.
+- (low pri) have logging use a common logger name to be properly enabled/disabled by name, and put the function name into the log string.

 - Questions for Jon: (most pressing problem running into thus far: versions not in table/that I don't have data for.
 Followed by, snippets that are effectively entirely ambiguous. )
   - Some versions with documentation aren't on the release table.
 See below.